Martingales and descent statistics

-The central limit theorem reads: \begin{theorem}\cite{HH} Let $\{Z_{ni}, \mathcal{F}_{ni}, 1 \leq i \leq k_n, n\geq 1\}$ be a zero-mean, square integrable martingale array with differences $X_{ni},$ and $ \eta^2$ be an almost surely finite random variable.
+The central limit theorem reads: \begin{theorem}\textnormal{(\cite{HH})} Let $\{Z_{n,i}, \mathcal{F}_{n,i}, 1 \leq i \leq k_n, n\geq 1\}$ be a zero-mean, square integrable martingale array with differences $X_{n,i}:= Z_{n,i}-Z_{n,i\text{-}1},$ and $ \eta^2$ be an almost surely finite random variable.
 Suppose that

-and the $\sigma-$ fields are nested, i.e., $\mathcal{F}_{ni} \subseteq \mathcal{F}_{n+1,i}$ for $1 \leq i \leq k_n, n\geq 1. $\\ Then $Z_{n k_n} = \sum_i X_{ni} \overset{d}{\to} Z,$ where $Z$ has characteristic function \, \, $\mathbf{E} [\exp\left(-\frac{1}{2} \eta^2 t^2 \right)].$ \end{theorem}
+and the $\sigma$-fields are nested, i.e., $\mathcal{F}_{n,i\text{-}1} \subseteq \mathcal{F}_{n,i}$ for $1 \leq i \leq k_n, n\geq 1. $\\ Then $Z_{n, k_n} = \sum_i X_{n,i} \overset{d}{\to} Z,$ where $Z$ has characteristic function $\mathbf{E} [\exp\left(-\frac{1}{2} \eta^2 t^2 \right)].$ \end{theorem}

-\begin{proof}[Proof of Asymptotics Normality in Theorem \ref{main}] We verify the conditions of Theorem \ref{thm2} to conclude asymptotic normality.
-The row length $k_n$ of the array in the theorem is equal to $n$ in our case. $\{\mathcal{F}_{ni}, 1\leq i\leq n-1\}$ is a nested sequence of $\sigma$-fields by definition.
-Now we look at the martingale differences, $X_{ni}= Z_{ni}-Z_{n,i-1}.$ Notice that $s_n=n \sigma_n$ in our case.
-We have,
+\begin{proof}[Proof of the asymptotic normality in Theorem \ref{main}] We verify the conditions of Theorem \ref{thm2}.
+Take the row length $k_n$ of the array in the theorem to be equal to $n$.
+Notice that $s_n=n\sqrt{\frac{n+1}{12}}$ in our case.
+Looking at the martingale differences, $X_{n,i}:= Z_{n,i}-Z_{n,i\text{-}1},$ we have